 This birth story actually begins 2 weeks before Posey was born.
 In a crazed nesting phase, I decided to have our carpets cleaned in preparation for the baby.
 The carpet cleaner came and began working on the main floor.
 We were upstairs getting ready to go to a little music class my friend hosts.
 Arden cried for me to carry her downstairs...you can probably see where this is going.
 I slung her on my hip and headed down.
 The stairs were wet from cleaning and when my wet foot hit the wood floor at the bottom of the stairs, my feet slipped out from under me and Arden and I landed hard on the floor.
 Arden was fine and I was ok, albeit a little sore.
 So a little stunned, I hobbled out to the car.
 I buckled everyone in and sat down in the front seat.
 Which was when I noticed a big wet spot on my pants.
 I spent a few minutes figuring out what sort of liquid it was, as any woman who has been 38 weeks pregnant can likely relate to.

 I realized I should probably go in to my midwives to be checked and have the baby checked.
 When I got there they determined that it was indeed amniotic fluid but baby was doing fine.
 My water never breaks until I'm pushing so this was a shocking turn of events.
 We decided to try to naturally get my labor going.
 I was 38 weeks and was ok to have a baby any day.
 I tried a few herbs and a balloon catheter overnight to see if we could get contractions going.
 I went in the next morning with not a single contraction happening, but the catheter had dilated me to a 5.
 So I spent the rest of the day trying to get labor started.
-Basically anything to avoid induction and the hospital, if at all possible.
 After a day filled with a million different crazy attempts (I can't even begin to detail all of them), it seemed clear that my body was not ready to have a baby.
 I went back in that evening to discuss our options.
 At that point we realized that despite that first little bit of fluid, I had not leaked a single drop of fluid since then.
 My bag was still intact and baby's heartbeat was strong.
 It turns out there can be a small pocket of water in between the outer and inner bags of water and that was what most likely leaked after the fall.
 So with some monitoring of my temperature and the baby's heartbeat, we decided to let things happen on their own.

 I know and expect to go past my due date but I went from thinking I had to have a baby that day, back to waiting again.
 And man was that rough.
 I became so incredibly impatient, which is not normally my nature.
 I spent my days walking and waiting to meet this surprise baby.
 My due date came and went and I was still very pregnant.
 By this time my Mom needed to buy a ticket to come out.
 She had a week window that she could come help me with the new baby so she booked a ticket to arrive at lunch time on Oct.
 5. This put some added pressure on me because I obviously wanted to have a baby while she was visiting so that I'd have help that first week.
 So the night of the 4th I decided to try to get labor going one more time.
 I pumped a little bit and started having some contractions.
 Nothing painful or consistent but this was progress!